-Teaching excellence: What is it and how is it measured in the TEF (Teaching Excellence Framework - U
+Teaching excellence: What is it and how is it measured in the TEF (UK Teaching Excellence Framework)

 The following is an excerpt from my TEF Report "What Makes Gold" (2018) (see Reports section for the full document).

 As Elton (1998) has noted, teaching excellence is a multidimensional concept.
 Trying to reduce it to a single dimension to meet the demands for rank orders and classification leads to “serious confusion” (p.
 3).
 However, it is worth trying to explain what we mean by good teaching and what might be evidence of teaching excellence so that these practices can be studied and replicated.

 The importance of good teaching: Time and again what comes up from the student point of view and in educational research is the importance of good teaching.
 Multivariate analysis of the factors on the UK National Student Survey (NSS) that most predict overall satisfaction (question 27), demonstrates that the two categories of most importance are questions 1-4 ‘teaching on my course’ and questions 15-17 ‘organisation and management’.
 Among the weaker relationships with satisfaction are the questions associated with assessment and feedback, and yet often more effort is put into making improvements in these two aspects of teaching and learning rather than into training academic staff to be better teachers (Bell & Brooks 2017; Burgess, Seniors & Moores, 2018).